 - Bloating is often due to the build-up of intestinal gas.
-We all have bacteria in our intestines, and it will always produce some gas.
+We all have bacteria in our intestines, which will always produce gas.
 Too much gas can lead to bloating and excessive flatulence.

 - Overeating is the other main cause of bloating.
 Eat small meals regularly.
 Don’t be tempted to skip breakfast and lunch and then eat a huge meal in the evening.

 - Fizzy drinks are another common cause of bloating.
 Excess gas ends up in the stomach.

 - Swallowing too much air can cause bloating.
 Don’t talk and eat at the same time.
 Eat your food slowly, as wolfing it down encourages wind.
 Chewing gum a lot can also lead to you swallowing too much air.

 - Bloating is sometimes due to constipation, in which case a laxative may help.